Daremonic/payswitch-docs/features/account-management/multiple-accounts-and-profiles.md

 # 🤹 Multiple accounts & profiles

 {% hint style="info" %}
-Follow this guide to understand where your business use case fits with hyperswitch architecture.
+Follow this guide to understand where your business use case fits with payswitcher architecture.
 {% endhint %}

 {% hint style="warning" %}
 If there are more than one `business_profiles` for a merchant account, then passing `profile_id` when creating a payment is mandatory
 {% endhint %}

-Hyperswitch Architecture supports&#x20;
+PaySwitcher Architecture supports&#x20;

 * Creating multiple merchant accounts under an organization.
 * Creating multiple business profiles under each merchant account.